bestbat/Homura/README.md

 # Chat :speech_balloon:

-You need want or want to help?
+You need help, want to help or just want to talk?

 No fear we don't bite ;)